 As of early 2026, the J1 League features 89 foreign players, accounting for approximately 12.8% of total players across the 20 teams.
 There is no limit on the total number of foreign players a club can sign.
 However, matchday squads are restricted to five foreign players.

-Captain at the moment is Endo who is at Liverpool.
+Captain at the moment is Wataru Endo who is at Liverpool.
 Often seen coming on to steady the ship for Arne Slot.
 Endo was signed by The Reds in 2023, coming from Bundesliga club Stuttgart.
-Top Attacking options are Ueda, currently with Feyenoord in the Eresdivisie, and Ogawa representing NEC Nijmegen.
+Top Attacking options are Ayase Ueda, currently with Feyenoord in the Eresdivisie, and Koki Ogawa representing NEC Nijmegen.

 The greatest football players in Japan’s history include iconic figures like Hidetoshi Nakata.
 He is often considered the nation’s best midfielder for his pioneering success in Italy.
 Kazuyoshi “King Kazu” Miura is another legend known for his longevity and scoring prowess.
 Other top talents include midfield maestro Shinji Kagawa, goal-machine Kunishige Kamamoto, and World Cup star Keisuke Honda.